DAZSER/edin/readme.txt

 == Changelog ==

+= 10 August 2017 =
+* Add new title tag support; remove references to #wpadminbar's ID.
+Bump version number.

+= 26 April 2017 =
+* Add support for Smarter Featured Images, off by default.

+= 22 March 2017 =
+* add Custom Colors annotations directly to the theme
+* move fonts annotations directly into the theme

+= 6 March 2017 =
+* Updates to replace get_the_tag_list() with the_tags() to avoid potential fatals; checks for the edin_additional_classes() function to make it more compatible with child themes.
+Props @jherve.

+= 2 February 2017 =
+* remove from CSS in wp-content/themes/pub

+= 18 January 2017 =
+* Show the latest post if the featured page selected is the Blog page.

+= 17 January 2017 =
+* Remove portfolio tag from non-portfolio CPT themes.

+= 1 December 2016 =
+* Make sure Headstart annotations are not using a real business's phone number.

+= 22 November 2016 =
+* Update Featured Image with 2 options for page and post

+= 18 November 2016 =
+* Add support for Content Options: Featured Image

+= 3 November 2016 =
+* Add Headstart translations (strand ID 8654).

+= 2 November 2016 =
+* Add alt text to Header Image.

+= 9 September 2016 =
+* Add support for Content Options - Post Details Author

+= 29 August 2016 =
+* Add "Read more" button to Grid/Featured Pages to short excerpt.
+* Simplify return of the edin_excerpt_more function.
+* Add margin to read more button wrapper.
+* Add ellipsis to excerpt and make sure buttons are on their own line.
+* Remove "Read more" link from content-grid.php since it's now part of the read more filter function.
+* Make sure Pages have a "Read more" link rather than "Continue Reading".

+= 24 August 2016 =
+* Replaces "[...]" (appended to automatically generated excerpts) with ... and a 'Continue reading' link.

+= 29 July 2016 =
+* Add multiple-menus tag to style.css;

+= 21 July 2016 =
+* Add support for Content Options

+= 27 June 2016 =
+* Update Headstart featured image URLs.

+= 24 May 2016 =
+* use get_post_format() rather than has_post_format(), since has_post_format() will return true for some pages (not sure why?) and requires arguments.

+= 23 May 2016 =
+* Make sure breadcrumb separator is inline with the links.

+= 12 May 2016 =
+* Add new classic-menu tag.

 = 9 May 2016 =
 * Adjust background colour style for search toggle - was displaying as white background with white icon when open.